sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 By default the cmdlet shows history data for all attribues, even if there were no changes occured.

-This can be changed by ShowUnchangedHistoricalData config parameter.
+This can be changed by ShowUnchangedDataHistory config parameter.

 For more information, see about_DiskSmartInfo_config.